pravienmangal/Hacker-News-Client/README.md

 ## Instruction

 No need to install or run any commads to view this project.
-You can double click the index.html in the root folder to view the project in the browser.
+You can open the index.html in the root folder to view the project in the browser.

 ## TODO